umati/Showcase/DASHBOARD.md

-# umati Dashboard
+# umati Dashboard (The "umati app")

-The umati dashboard at [https://umati.app](https://umati.app) is available as a neutral sample application.
-It is connected as a client application to the datahub OPC UA endpoint.
+The umati dashboard at [https://umati.app](https://umati.app) is available as a neutral sample application to demonstrate OPC UA companion specification standardization.

-- This dashboard shows all error free machine servers according to the defined standards.
+- This dashboard shows all error free machine servers according to the defined [standards](Specs.md).
 - It lists [software solutions](Specs/Software.md) from umati partners, who provide a web accessible demonstration instance.

+It is connected as an OPC UA client application to the datahub OPC UA endpoint.

-Currently only the integration of the [OPC 40501-1 UA for Machinetools](https://opcua.vdma.org/catalog-detail/-/catalog/3914) is developed.
-Details about the information modell implentation requrirements are shown [here](Specs/Machinetools.html).
+Currently the integration of [OPC 40001-1 UA for Machinery](https://reference.opcfoundation.org/Machinery/docs/) [OPC 40501-1 UA for Machinetools](https://reference.opcfoundation.org/MachineTool/docs/) is developed.

-Integrations of future additional companion specification implementations based on the [OPC 40001-1 UA for Machinery](https://opcua.vdma.org/catalog-detail/-/catalog/3803) are foreseen.
+Integrations of future additional companion specification implementations based on the [OPC 40001-1 UA for Machinery](https://opcua.vdma.org/catalog-detail/-/catalog/3803) are in progress.

 ## Datahub